DanielDavid-H/dynamic-neural-engine/README.md

   over shooting and helps the model converge even faster
 * if SGD is a person walking down the slope and momentum is a bowling ball which is rolling over building momentum and escaping local minimas using the momentum, the NAG is a smart ball which corrects it's speed based on the terrain before it.
+* Residual highways is an optimization technique where we skip neurons if the gradients are too low by adding the input value to the function between layers and it also acts as a safe check against the vanishing gradient problem.
+* The formula is y = f(x) + x
+* The version we are using is resnet v1 where we add the input to the pre activation function.

 # Goal
 * To show that more number of hidden layers does not always mean faster convergence.
-* To show the power of NAGs
+* To show the power of NAGs and resnet
-* To find what is the ideal number of hidden layers for learning Full adder in 5000 iterations.
+* To find what is the ideal number of hidden layers for learning Full adder in 10000 iterations.

 # Dataset and Functions
 * We are going to make our model learn a Full adder.